Garrus "Archangel" Vakarian

 - It's All My Fault: In Mass Effect 2, he blames himself for the death of his squad and feels he has to kill the traitor to avenge them.
 And according to turian culture, it is his fault — if someone is placed into a position they weren't qualified for, the stigma is on the guy who put them there.

-- Just a Machine: In the first game, his attitude toward A.I.s is very much in line with the Council's (to be fair, the same goes for the rest of your squad).
+- Just a Machine: In the first game, his attitude toward A.I.s is very much in line with the Council's.
+Even in the sequel games he's more wary of them than most of your companions.